 VanNess Howard Simmons, 98, died on Friday, March 12, 2021, in the care of his family at his home in Harbert, Michigan, near the dunes and lake he dearly loved.
-At this time the family will be remembering him privately.
+The family invites you to celebrate VanNess Simmons and his life in a service at the Harbert Community Church in Sawyer on Saturday, June 18, 2022, at 2pm eastern time.
+We will share stories and memories informally in the Fellowship Hall, immediately following the Service.
 Online condolences accepted at www.PikeFH.com.
-The family will hold a “celebration of life” in his honor later this year.

 Memorial contributions may be made to: The Prairie Club, 13430 Prairie Rd, Harbert, MI 49115; Harbert Community Church, 6444 Harbert Rd, Sawyer, MI 49125; Chikaming Open Lands, 12291 Red Arrow Hwy, Sawyer, MI 49125; or the Shriners Children’s Hospital, Attn: Office of Development, 2900 Rocky Point Drive, Tampa, FL 33607.

 A World War II Navy veteran, he served as an operating room technician with the Navy Hospital Corps at Pearl Harbor in 1945.
 He graduated from the University of Dubuque in Dubuque, Iowa in 1947.
 He had been student council president and the president of the Phi Omicron fraternity.
 It was in Dubuque that Van met the love of his life, Dorothy Mae, in a summer theatre production.
 After a long courtship and a wartime separation, they married in 1946 following his discharge from the Navy.
 This year they would have celebrated their 75th Anniversary.